Supporting New Zealand small businesses for 5 years.

 As your business grows, so do its expenses.
 At some point, your cash flow might not be able to keep up.
 When this happens, your business growth might hit a bottleneck.

 Out of the many financing options, an unsecured business line of credit is among the easiest and most convenient for many business owners.
+With an unsecured line of credit, you can access available funds as needed and only pay interest on the amount you use.
+Interest is only paid on the outstanding balance, not the full credit limit.
+However, loan terms and other factors such as your credit history and business performance can influence your approval and the conditions you receive.
 But that doesn’t mean it’s for everyone.
 These are the times when it’s logical to take out a line of credit.

 1. Seasonal Cash Flow Injections